RagnarB83/ash-documentation/docs/module_dynamics.rst

 - hills_file (string).
 Name of HILLS-file (default HILLS).
 - colvar_file (string).
 Name of COLVAR-file (default COLVAR).
 - height (float).
 The height of the Gaussian in energy-unit eV.
 Default: 0.01243 eV (= 1.2 kJ/mol)
-- sigma (float).
-The width of the Gaussian in CV units.
+- sigma1/sigma2 (float).
+The width of the Gaussian in CV units for each CV defined.
 Depends on CV-type.
-Example: sigma=0.35 radians(torsion), sigma=0.5 Å (distance).
+Example: sigma1=0.35 radians(torsion), sigma=0.5 Å (distance).
 - biasfactor (float).
 Parameter used in well-tempered metadynamics.
 Default: 6.0
 - timestep (float).
 The timestep (in ps) provided to Plumed.
 - stride_num (int).
 Frequency of writing to COLVAR file.
 Default: 10